Take Insulin? Four Things You Need to Know Before Your Next Low Blood Sugar

 If the symptoms are starting to feel more severe or intense and interrupting your ability to function, this is a moderate low blood sugar, and likely needs to be treated more aggressively.
 This is a good point to make sure your glucagon is within reach if you need it and the people around you know how to help.

 For some, this may be the point at which you can use a smaller dose of glucagon to manage a moderate low blood sugar.
-While this type of glucagon therapy – sometimes referred to as “mini-dosing” glucagon – is not FDA approved, some people with diabetes have started incorporating the practice into their care routine.
+While this type of glucagon therapy—sometimes referred to as “mini-dosing” glucagon—is not U.S. Food and Drug Administration (FDA) approved, some people with diabetes have started incorporating the practice into their care routine.
 Not all types of glucagon provide the ability to mini-dose, so if you plan to use this as part of your care toolkit, talk to your doctor about this possibility.

 Severe symptoms include unmanageable forms of all of the above, as well as severe disorientation, or feeling like you’re minutes away from passing out (which usually feels like excessive dizziness, nausea, or your vision starting to get patchy or blacking out).
 This is also the point at which you may no longer be able to consume a source of sugar easily.
 At this point, you can self-administer or get help administering glucagon, per FDA guidance for when to use glucagon.